 While advertising in India is already a billion-dollar-industry, the digital advertising segment under its umbrella has emerged as one of the fastest growing in the world.
 Indeed, the current market trends indicate that digital advertising seems ready to take over print with respect to the market share in the coming years.
 Even then, traditional mediums like print and television still hold a position of strength in the country today earning robust revenues.

-A major factor for the growth of digital advertising across India is the rapid penetration of mobile devices along with internet connectivity.
+A major factor for the growth spurt of digital advertising in India is the rapid penetration of mobile devices along with internet connectivity.
 India has the lowest rates for mobile data across the world, while also catering to the second-largest smartphone market in the world.
 Naturally, Indian advertisers are leaning more towards digital with each passing year.
-In 2016, traditional media had an 88 percent share in the ad expenditures across the country.
-Two years later, this share fell to 83 percent and was estimated to drop further to 71 percent by 2021, highlighting a steady change in the advertising landscape.
+The digital advertising industry was forecasted to continue growing at a compound annual rate of 29 percent between 2021 and 2023.

-Even then, India is still at a nascent stage for digital advertising.
-As of 2018, about 82 percent of all digital media ads were bought through direct manual channels compared to programmatic purchases.
+Even then, India is still at a relatively nascent stage of digital advertising.
+In 2020, 62 percent of all digital media ads were bought through direct manual channels compared to programmatic purchases.
 Programmatic advertising uses a software or algorithms to purchase ad inventories instead of the traditional route of human negotiations usually involving ad agencies.
-It was expected that by 2021, programmatic ad purchases will account for 31 percent of all digital advertising in the country.
-Despite this progression towards going digital, India saw the highest ad fraud rate worldwide in programmatic advertising as of 2019.
-Improvements in audience analytics, along with a better focus on ad fraud detection and data privacy is the need of the hour in order to propel digital advertising in the country.
+In just one year since, the gap between programmatic and direct advertising in India had closed in with 40 percent of purchases made via programmatic routes in 2021.
+However, such technological developments also come with their own set of risks.
+As of 2019, India had the highest ad fraud rate worldwide with respect to its programmatic advertising.
+Improvements in audience analytics, along with a better focus on ad fraud detection and data privacy is the need of the hour in order to fully integrate digital advertising as a valuable element in the country’s advertising pie.